-The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides more than $376 billion in aid and relief to workers and small businesses under economic stress from the COVID-19 pandemic.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act provided more than $376 billion in aid and relief to workers and small businesses under economic stress from the COVID-19 pandemic.
 The Paycheck Protection Program and Health Care Enhancement Act extended support for small businesses under the CARES Act for the Paycheck Protection Program and Emergency Economic Injury and Disaster Loan Grants.
-Click here for more information from the House Committee on Small Business.
-The Paycheck Protection Program Flexibility Act of 2020 modifies some of the central provisions to the Paycheck Protection Program (PPP), allowing more flexibility for borrowers.
-The bill increases flexibility and access to PPP loans by providing small businesses more time to spend loan funds and still obtain forgiveness.
+The Paycheck Protection Program Flexibility Act of 2020 and recently passed COVID-19 relief legislation modified some of the central provisions to the Paycheck Protection Program (PPP), allowing more flexibility for borrowers.

 Paycheck Protection Program’s Loan Forgiveness

 - If used for certain costs, the loan provided through the Paycheck Protection Program will be eligible for loan forgiveness.